 - Expenses to approve to pay - expenses are waiting for approval to reimburse to a resource

 - Expenses to approve to invoice - expenses are waiting for approval to be passed onto a client

 The headlines section links out to articles you may find useful.
 The articles come from RSS feeds that your organization has subscribed to.
 The most recent twenty feeds are shown.

 Projector automatically calculates statistics about your performance for the previous year and this year.
 This includes both your utilization and the amount of time-off you have taken.
 Each is discussed in detail in their respective sections below.
 Current year's numbers are for Jan 1 to the end of the previous week.
 We do not include the current week because it is likely the time is still in flux.
 This could result in skewed statistics, particularly at the beginning of the year.

-The utilization section shows your billable, chargeable, productive, and total utilization percentages.
-You may see only some of these values, or none of these values, depending on whether your system administrator has chosen to display it.
-Only approved time is counted in these statistics.
+The utilization section shows billable, chargeable, productive, and total utilization percentages.
+You may see only some of these values, or none of these values, depending on whether your system administrator has chosen to display them.
+Calculations are made using these parameters

 If your resource type should change during the course of the year, your targets will be based upon a weighted average of your resource types.